tnatvu/SentiLens/README.md

 ## PROPOSED DATA SCIENCE SOLUTION
 The project will be structured in phases:
-**Phase 1:** Aspect term extraction
+**Phase 1:** Supervised ABSA
-The goal of this phase is to be able to extract all aspect term from the given review text.
+The goal of this phase is to be able to extract all aspect term and their sentment from the given review text.

-**Phase 2:** Aspect term sentiment prediction
-By completing this phase, the project should have a model to predict sentiment for those identified aspect in Phase 1 using the annotated Laptop dataset.

-**Phase 3:** ABSA extension
-I am hoping to apply transfer learning to extend the model from Phase 2 to perform ABSA on a larger unannotated dataset of Amazon product reviews.
+**Phase 2:** Unsupervised sentiment aspect term extraction I am hoping to utilize a larger unannotated dataset with rule-based aspect term annotations and re-train the model using this extended dataset in order to improve the model performance and to extend it to more domains.

 **Phase 4:** App development
 The end result of this project is to successfully develop an application for end-users to research Amazon products' reviews.